 In the article itself, Truman acts disappointed that the CIA isn’t acting enough like “an arm of the President” who, in his view, needs “immense task and requires a special kind of an intelligence facility.”
 After talking about information the president receives, he claims that he set up the CIA to as an organization “charged with the collection of all intelligence reports from every available source, and to have those reports reach me as President without department “treatment” or interpretations” not with destabilization.
 This seems suspicious enough.
 He then goes on to say that the CIA apparently would would “guard against the chance of intelligence being used to influence or to lead the President into unwise decisions” and that no information should be kept from the CIA.
 Then he goes on to be “disturbed” by recent CIA actions, saying: “for some time I have been disturbed by the way CIA has been diverted from its original assignment.
 It has become an operational and at times a policy-making arm of the Government.”
-Before going on, I don’t understand how the CIA was never a policy-making arm.
-That doesn’t make sense, as it was doing that from the beginning.
-Anyway, Truman continues and says this “new” assignment was “has led to trouble and may have compounded our difficulties” because of “peacetime cloak and dagger operations” and that it is is “being interpreted as a symbol of sinister and mysterious foreign intrigue—and a subject for cold war enemy propaganda.”
-Hence he is saying that the CIA must change because it is serving as a form of Communist propaganda, a strong anti-communist view, then goes on to say that Adm.
-Souers, Gen. Hoyt Vandenberg and Allen Dulles were “men of the highest character, patriotism and integrity” in leading the CIA which is ridiculous.
-He then says he would “like to see the CIA be restored to its original assignment as the intelligence arm of the President” and that “there is something about the way the CIA has been functioning that is casting a shadow over our historic position and I feel that we need to correct it.”
+Before going on, I don’t understand the logic that the CIA was never a policy-making arm, as it has been policy-making since the beginning.
+Anyway, Truman continues and says this “new” assignment has “has led to trouble and may have compounded our difficulties” because of “peacetime cloak and dagger operations” and that it is is “being interpreted as a symbol of sinister and mysterious foreign intrigue—and a subject for cold war enemy propaganda.”
+Hence he is saying that the CIA must change because it is serving as a form of Communist propaganda, a strong anti-communist view.
+He then says that Adm.
+Souers, Gen. Hoyt Vandenberg and Allen Dulles were “men of the highest character, patriotism and integrity” in leading the CIA.
+He concludes by saying that he would “like to see the CIA be restored to its original assignment as the intelligence arm of the President” and that “there is something about the way the CIA has been functioning that is casting a shadow over our historic position and I feel that we need to correct it.”

-Some people may cheer at Truman’s words and say that he is completely right, however the reality isn’t necessarily that way.
+Some people may cheer at Truman’s words and say that he is completely right.
+However, the reality is different.
 The CIA is described by the State Department’s Office of the Historian in a similar way to Truman: “The CIA served as the primary civilian intelligence-gathering organization in the government.”
 The National Security Act of 1947 that established the CIA declared that it would have the purpose

 “of coordinating the intelligence activities of the several Government departments and agencies in the interest of national security… advise the National Security Council…to make recommendations to the National Security Council…to correlate and evaluate intelligence relating to the national security, and provide for the appropriate dissemination of such intelligence within the Government…to perform, for the benefit of the existing intelligence agencies, such additional services of common concern… to perform such other functions and duties related to intelligence affecting the national security”